Basic essential oil safety

 Using essential oils with children

-- Eucalyptus (Eucalyptus globulus, Eucalyptus radiata, Eucalyptus smithii)
+- Eucalyptus Oil (Eucalyptus globulus, Eucalyptus radiata, Eucalyptus smithii)

-- In addition, we recommend avoiding peppermint (Mentha × piperita) with children under 5 years old, especially around the face, as it can cause breathing issues.
+- In addition, we recommend avoiding Peppermint Oil (Mentha × piperita) with children under 5 years old, especially around the face, as it can cause breathing issues.

 Critical safety guidelines: